Charles-Downey-514/Charles-Downey-514.github.io/README.md

 # Charles-Downey-514.github.io
-Serves as a resume website.
+The purpose of this repo is to serve as a testing/resume website.